 - The occurrence of rashes in various areas with no feathers.

-- After 7 to 14 days the rash breaks and leaves sores.
-The rash often causes eye-rolling.
+- After 7 to 14 days, the rash breaks and leaves sores.
+The outbreak often causes eye-rolling.

 - Deaths can occur in young chickens.

 This disease has no cure because it is transmitted through a virus.

 However, it is advisable to give the chicken an antibiotic drug to prevent the Treatment of opportunistic infections that can attack the chicken through the sores.

 - The Chickens should be vaccinated at the age of one day and treated every 2 to 3 months.

 - Isolate chickens that are sick and old.

 - Avoid ponds around the house to avoid mosquito breeding.